Yellowhammer: Predators and parasites

 The Eurasian sparrowhawk is a predator of the yellowhammer.

-Predators of the yellowhammer include the sparrowhawk, northern goshawk, lesser spotted eagle, and hobby.
+Predators of the yellowhammer include the sparrowhawk, Eurasian goshawk, lesser spotted eagle, and Eurasian hobby.
 It is not a significant host of the common cuckoo, a brood parasite, although as a ground-nesting bird, its eggs and chicks are vulnerable to predation from small mammals such as mice and other rodents.
 Nests are also raided by crows, Eurasian jays, and Eurasian magpies.
 Predation accounted for more than 60% of nest failures in a 2012 survey in Germany.

 Thirteen species of fleas in the genera Ceratophyllus and Dasypsyllus have been found on this bunting, and internal parasites include Ascaridia galli.
 The yellowhammer may carry haematozoan blood parasites such as Haemoproteus coatneyi.
 Males with high parasite levels produced fewer offspring (there is no such effect for females), and tend to be less brightly coloured.
 The striking plumage of the male may therefore have arisen as a signal of fitness to breed.
 Yellowhammers infected with Haemoproteus may have lower winter survival rates due to a tendency to having shorter wings.